roman-grs-pit/covariance-mocks/TESTING.md

 - Ensure SLURM environment is properly configured for system tests
 - Verify reference catalog path exists for validation tests

-For detailed troubleshooting and development protocols, see `CLAUDE.md`.
+For detailed troubleshooting, refer to the test output logs and error messages.